 Sometimes, walls are differentiated into two types of exterior walls and interior walls.

-The outer walls gives the home an enclosure for shelter and the inside walls assist to divide the enclosure into the required rooms.
+The outer walls give the home an enclosure for shelter and the interior walls assist to divide the enclosure into the required rooms.

-Interior partitions are also called partition walls or interior walls and exterior walls are external walls.
+Interior walls are also called partition walls and exterior walls are external walls.

 As the name suggests, the construction of the entire building rests on the walls instead of the pillars.

-Generally, the load from the slab is transferred onto the beam, spreading from the beam to the column and then to the foundation.
+Generally, the load from the slab is transferred onto the beam, from the beam to the column, and then to the foundation.

-Strip foundations are adopted for the load-bearing type wall.
+Strip foundations are adopted for the load-bearing walls.

-This type of wall doesn’t assist loads of the ground or ceiling above them, which implies it does not bear any weight of the construction.
+This non-load-bearing wall does not support the ground or roof load above them which implies it does not bear any of the construction load.

-The most effective example is the partition walls inside the building, where they are constructed solely to divide rooms and these walls should not with their structural integrity.
+The most effective examples are partition walls inside the building, where they are constructed to divide rooms and these walls should not be with their structural integrity.